olayinkaokewale/FileHandler/README.md

 2) $destination _(required)_ - this is the path to the folder where the file is saved.
 [NOTE: this should not be url link.] example: "../images/dp/" or "../images/dp"

-3) $constraints _(optional)_ - this is the constraints required for file to be uploaded.
+3) $constraints _(optional)_ - this is the constraints required for file to be uploaded based on your requirements.
 This is an associative array in which any key - value pair can be ignored. constraint keys:
-	- size_limit: this is the limit of the file in bytes. [size limit for 100kb is 100*1024 = 102400]
+	- **size_limit**: this is the limit of the file in bytes. [size limit for 100kb is 100*1024 = 102400]
-	- accepted_format: this is an array of accepted file types [some accepted format for images are ["image/jpeg", "image/png", "image/gif"]];
+	- **accepted_format**: this is an array of accepted file types [some accepted format for images are ["image/jpeg", "image/png", "image/gif"]];
-	- extension: this is the string of the final file extension to be saved as.
+	- **extension**: this is the string of the final file extension to be saved as.
-	- file_name: this is the static name of the file to be saved.
+	- **file_name**: this is the static name of the file to be saved.
 [NOTE: ONLY USEFUL WHEN FILE UPLOADED IS ONE]
 	- //others would be added here....

 	EXAMPLE: